Melih-Celik/file_explorer/README.md

 # File_explorer
 Just a file explorer that works on terminal.
 Written on Python.

 I don't know if it works on other platforms as linux,macos etc. Let me know if it does.
 And i made it only because i want to learn python.
 So i thought best way to learn something is doing something about it.I could part it module by module but i didn't maybe i will.
-Also i made it executable by pyinstaller in exe folder.
-IT IS ONLY TURKISH FOR NOW.
-But i will translate and update it soon.
+Also i made it executable by pyinstaller in exe folder.Translated to english.
 So that's it let me know your comments and advices.

 Features :